What to See, What to Know, What to Do in Genoa

 IMPORTANT PEOPLE FROM GENOA

-Probably in Genoa or near there even if Spanish people say that he was Spanish.
-We sincerely don't know if he was born, but what we do know that he, when he was young, lived in Genoa with his parents and his brother and that his uncle was the guardian in the Lanterna.
-He was not the only important person in Genoa for Italy and the world.
-I don't mind to mention Napoleon (who was born in Corsica just one month after that Genoa gave the island to the France), but I cannot forget other people.
-Especially two: Giuseppe Mazzini who organized the project to make the united Italy and the great Genovese singer Fabrizio De Andre¨ whose songs where translated in many languages.
+Probably in Genoa or near there, although Spanish people say he was Spanish.
+We sincerely are not sure where he was born, but what we do know is that he, when he was young, lived in Genoa with his parents and his brother and that his uncle was the guardian of the Lanterna.
+Other important people from Genoa are Napoleon, that was born in Corsica just one month after Genoa gave the island to France, Giuseppe Mazzini, who organized the project to unite Italy, and the great Genoese singer Fabrizio De Andrè, whose songs were translated in many languages.

 DIFFERENT TOWNS IN ONE CITY

-When you move to Genoa you should visit the building where work the Major: Palazzo Doria Tursi in Via Garibaldi.
-In this building you can see stones with the name of many zones of Genoa.
-Why is this?
-Because until 1929 these zones of Genoa where different towns and were annexed to Genoa only in 1929.
+When in Genoa, you should visit the building where the Major works: Palazzo Doria Tursi in Via Garibaldi.
+In this building, you can see stones with the name of many areas of the city: why is this?
+Because until 1929 these areas where all different towns and were annexed to Genoa only in 1929.
 This is also the reason why, in Genoa, there are two monuments to Giuseppe Garibaldi: one in the "town" of Quarto where he started his mission, and one in the center of the city.

 TRADITIONS OF GENOA

 But this is not the only tradition.
-Genoa has many market especially during the catholic days of party: Santa Zita, San Pietro and Sant'Agata are the most famous market.
+Genoa has many markets especially during Catholic celebrations: Santa Zita, San Pietro and Sant'Agata are the most famous.

-A tradition not so well known is the Confuoco: the president of the "A Compagna" association go to a public greating to the major as in the middle age happened every year between bishop and doge (the president of the genovese republic).
-In this occasion the major and the president of "A compagna" set in fire some peaces of Laurus Nobilis to try to understand if the new year will be good or not.
+Another typically Genoese tradition is that of the Confuoco: the president of the A Compagna association meets publicly the major, in a re-enactment of the Medieval traditional meeting between the bishop and the doge (the president of the Genoese republic); the major and the president of A Compagna proceed to set on fire some pieces of Laurus Nobilis to foretell whether the new year will be fruitful.

 By Francesco Ristori